MauGarOla/MauGarOla/README.md

 ### Fun Facts

-- 🌟 I'm on a quest to conquer every programming language known to humanity.
+- 🌟 I'm on a quest to learn as much as posible in the time I spend alive.
 - 🎶 Music fuels my coding sessions and adds rhythm to my life.
 - 🎨 I dabble in digital art and design when I need a creative outlet.
 - 🌷 I'm nurturing a secret garden of side projects to bloom into full-fledged applications.